-COUN 615 - Marital Counsel/Therapy
+COUN 615 - Marital Counseling/Therapy

-Marital Counseling/Therapy.
-Three semester hours.
 A study of counseling theories applied to marital and other dyadic relationships.
 Emphasis will be placed on the assimilation, integration, and application of information pertaining to such topics as marital/divorce developmental tasks theory, object relations theory, systemic family of origin theory, interaction patterns in marriage, divorce process, and post-divorce adjustment.
 Techniques and historical development of marriage enrichment, marital counseling/therapy, and divorce counseling/therapy interventions will be included.
-Prerequisites: COUN 611 and doctoral status or consent of the instructor.
+Prerequisites: COUN 611, COUN 513, and doctoral status or consent of the instructor.